Here's A 10-Second Guide To What Traders Are Chatting About Today

-Dave Lutz of JonesTrading has the top topics about which traders are talking today.
+Dave Lutz of Stifel, Nicolaus has the top stories that traders are talking about today:

-US Futures are near the highs of the overnight, gaining 50bp as they try to recover from last week’s slide as about $US1.2tn was wiped off the value of global stocks last week.
-Thanks to Month-End, Fed and ‘Good Harbor’ positioning, Smallcaps were hit for almost 3% on Thursday and Friday — I’ll be looking for a reversal, and IWM is slightly outperforming SPY early this AM.
-Good tailwinds from EU, with EuroStoxx up almost 75bp as Portugal moves to contain BES, propelling Banks by 1.5%.
-Asia mostly a strong overnight, led by a 1.7% jump in China as Banks ripped higher as the PBoC moves to lower financing costs — While India rebounded 1% from the post-budget selloff.
-Japan was weaker, as focus comes on the BOJ this week.
+US Futures are up 20bp, just off fresh all-time records.
+With the Russell coming off best day in 2 months, we are not seeing any major pullback in Momentum stocks overnight.
+There was a fair amount of “technical” buying yesterday, as Options expiry is a huge tailwind this week, and many major indices were able to get upside of key Moving Averages — IWM over 200dma, QQQ thru 50 and 100dmas, IBB bouncing off the 200dma, etc… In Europe, the DAX is up 1% in very heavy trade — 45% above normal trends.
+Despite the EU fins being in the red (Capital headlines) — most EU markets are euphoric as German investor confidence fell in May, sparking Dovish hopes from the ECB.

-The US 10YY is flat, but all the PIIGS Yields are tighter this AM to Bunds on BES.
-That “Policy Sensitive” 2YY remains under pressure, despite losing 10bp late last week as hawks got quiet.
-The DXY is higher, as the Dollar gains some ground against EUR and Yen — causing a headwind for commodities.
-Focus remains on the Crude Complex, which is sliding red again led by demand concerns from Refinery outages (Coffeyville) and shutdowns on shrinking margins — Oil’s VIX leapt 17% last week.
-We are seeing some life in Grains, led by Wheat jumping 1.7% on EU quality concerns, while Gold continues to wander near 2M lows below the 200dma.
-Very Quiet Economic Day, we get ISM NY at 9:45, and a small POMO at 11.
-Macro Traders will be busy tonight though, with Rate decisions from Aussie and India, as well as PMIs from China and Japan ahead of the US print tomorrow.
+The Ukrainian situation had no major flare-up overnight, and Russia’s Micex Index climbed over 1% per cent, extending gains to a fifth day – the longest streak of increases this year.
+Over in Asia, focus was on Chinese investment, retail sales and factory output growth all disappointing — but there was muted response from China and Aussie markets.
+Japan leapt 2% as the Yen continued to weaken near 1M lows, and India leapt further on election results.
+Keep an eye on the breakout in Emerging markets, with the EEM trading at 5M highs this AM.

 Business Insider Emails & Alerts